Why Gina Haspel Would Be Unlike Any CIA Director Before Her

 That ethos affected elected officials in Congress as well as appointed ones in the executive branch.
 Members of oversight committees who had a chance to object to practices of the time did not do so.
 Even those of us who have opposed torture all along should be hesitant in this case to invoke Nuremberg principles about the following of orders that are lawful under domestic law not being an excuse.
 Those principles were established in circumstances in which an entire immoral system and its top leaders had been brought down.
 With the issue in America today of enhanced interrogation techniques, we have instead seen the targeting of a few individuals whose past positions make them the easiest to target.

-As years have gone by without America suffering another 9/11, the ethos, the national mood and the politics of the issue have changed.
-What Haspel and others understood to be legal back then has since been made illegal — first by an executive order of President Barack Obama, and then by an act of Congress.
+As years have gone by without America suffering another Sept.
+11, the ethos, the national mood and the politics of the issue have changed.
+What Haspel and others understood to be legal back then has since been made illegal — first by an executive order of President Barack Obama and then by an act of Congress.
 If Haspel prepares well for her confirmation hearing, she will recite chapter and verse of what current law says and will make crystal clear that she and the agency she has been nominated to head will obey the law.

 Haspel is an uncharacteristic appointment for President Trump.
-Reports had long been circulating that if Pompeo replaced Rex Tillerson at the State Department, then Trump would appoint as CIA director Sen. Tom Cotton, R-Ark., who is even more of an ideologue than Pompeo.
+Reports had long been circulating that if Pompeo replaced Rex Tillerson at the State Department, Trump would appoint as CIA director Sen. Tom Cotton, R-Ark., who is even more of an ideologue than Pompeo.
 Evidently what derailed that scenario was Republican fear of losing the Arkansas Senate seat to the Democrats — a fear that the recent Senate election in Alabama exacerbated.
 Perhaps the best general explanation for the president's choice is that Trump doesn't think in terms of departments and agencies and doesn't care about the permanent government at all.
-He wants people in his inner circle who think like him.
+He wants people in his inner circle who think like he does.
 He will still have Pompeo doing that, and he doesn't need a CIA director to fill that role.

-Haspel will not have anything remotely resembling the relationship to Trump as Pompeo did.
+Haspel will not have anything remotely resembling the relationship to Trump that Pompeo did.
 She can be expected to spend more time at CIA headquarters and less at the White House than Pompeo reportedly has.
 The change in relationships could mean an expanded role for Director of National Intelligence Dan Coats, who so far has kept a low profile.

 Ordinarily a lessening of a CIA director's relationship with the president would be a matter of concern to officers at the agency, who fear irrelevance as much as anything.
 But Donald Trump is not an ordinary president.
-Reinforcement of his impulses by people in his circle who think like him is not what the country needs most.
+Reinforcement of his impulses by people in his circle who think as he does is not what the country needs most.
 Restraint of those impulses is needed instead.
 That is why the replacement of Tillerson, whatever his shortcomings, with Pompeo is appropriately a source of regret.
-If the appointment of Gina Haspel marks a step toward the CIA maintaining greater distance from the White House and thereby better performing its mission of the most objective possible collection and analysis of intelligence without being beholden to whatever are the dominant political urges of the day, then Americans should applaud.
+If the appointment of Gina Haspel marks a step toward the CIA's maintaining greater distance from the White House and thereby better performing its mission of the most objective possible collection and analysis of intelligence without being beholden to whatever are the dominant political urges of the day, then Americans should applaud.